- Cloning is the act of creating a new workflow definition by copying an existing workflow definition.

 An input modal dialog appears, confirming the operation and source workflow name :

-After entering a name for the new workflow, click "Ok"
+- Enter a name for the new workflow (3).

-The new definition has automatically been locked for its creator (Simon Pledger) to edit
+- The new definition has automatically been locked for its creator (Alan Byrne) to edit (3).

-The definition has a draft workflow diagram containing a copy of the diagram from the clone source
+- The definition has a draft workflow diagram containing a copy of the diagram from the clone source with any additional edits applied after it was created (4).

 Comments